Communication Technology Allowance Policy

 The university will not reimburse employees for incidental use of home internet/data

-access as it is assumed employees already have internet access and are incurring no
+access as it is assumed employees already have

 additional costs due to university business use.